alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-02-good-shepherd/05-03-lesson-02-good-shepherd.md

 \
 Say: **The shepherd takes care of his sheep.
 Jesus takes care of you and me.**

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-06-jesus-good-shepherd-care.mp3] Jesus Is the Good Shepherd (verse 3: care).
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-02-06-jesus-good-shepherd-care.mp3] Jesus Is the Good Shepherd (verse 3: care). {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2024 General Conference Corporation® of Seventh-day Adventists."}

 **^[SHEEPFOLD]({"style":{"text":{"color": "#a65726"}}})**\
 Say: **The shepherd builds a sheepfold** (house) **for the sheep.
 The shepherd wants them to have a safe place.
 Let’s build a place for the sheep to sleep**.
 Pile little boxes or blocks in a square shape for a sheepfold.